Cookies managing

 They shot my classmate's brother.
 He was three or four years older than us, that is, over 70.
 He was walking at 8 in the morning, elderly, unarmed

 They fired indiscriminately.
-The younger brother of my friend’s husband lived in Irpen, he was hiding in the basement.
-One day (on March 23) he went out for a smoke.
-And was shot.
+The younger brother of my friend’s husband lived in Irpin, where he was hiding in a basement.

 Last night, they sent me a photo of my house.
 The Russians are still standing on the outskirts.
 They come into the houses: “Make us some coffee, we want coffee.”
 And people make – what can you do